Case Analysis: Bower V. Hardwick

 How it works

-Bower v.
-Hardwick upheld the constitutionality of anti-sodomy law in Georgia, which criminalized sodomy between consenting adults.
-The contested issue is whether the constitutional right of privacy encompasses homosexual sodomy between two consenting adults.
-Hardwick, the respondent was charged for engaging in homosexual sodomy with an adult male in his home.
+Bowers v.
+Hardwick upheld the constitutionality of an anti-sodomy law in Georgia, which criminalized sodomy between consenting adults.
+The contested issue was whether the constitutional right of privacy encompasses homosexual sodomy between two consenting adults.
+Hardwick, the respondent, was charged for engaging in homosexual sodomy with an adult male in his home.
 The respondent filed a case in the Federal District Court to challenge the constitutionality of the Georgia anti-sodomy law.
 He asserted that the law violates the federal constitution and his right to privacy.
-The district attorney dismissed the charges stating that two men engaged in consensual sexual activity.
-Hardwick noted that, while the district attorney dropped the charges, he faces a risk of being charged when he engages in sodomy in Georgia.
-The eleventh circuit court of appeals ruled in favor of Hardwick, stating that anti-sodomy law violates the ninth and fourteenth amendments.
-Bower, Georgia Attorney General, appealed the ruling claiming that the decision was erroneous.
-The Supreme Court reversed the ruling and concluded that the constitution does not give citizens a fundamental right to homosexual sodomy.
-In a 5-4 decision, the majority declared that consensual homosexual sex is not a fundamental right.

 Need a custom essay on the same topic?